Tornadoes of 2015: United States yearly total

-Final totals through December 31

 January

-There were 32 tornadoes reported in the U.S. in January, of which 27 were confirmed.

-January 3–4
+January 3–4 (United States)

 On January 1, the Storm Prediction Center (SPC) began highlighting the potential for severe weather across portions of the central Gulf Coast and lower Mississippi Valley.
 The following day, the pre-existing Marginal risk was upgraded to a Slight risk across southeastern Louisiana, southeastern Mississippi, and southwestern Alabama.
 On January 3, the combination of high dewpoints, marginal instability, and strong wind shear allowed for the development of supercells across central and southern Mississippi, where an Enhanced risk was briefly introduced.
 An EF2 tornado touched down west of Rose Hill, Mississippi, causing significant damage, while several other tornadoes were recorded.
 Activity spread eastward on January 4, with a second EF2 tornado causing substantial damage north of Dozier, Alabama.

 February

-There were 2 tornadoes reported in the U.S. in February, both of which were confirmed.
+No notable tornado events occurred in the month of February across the globe.

 March

-There were 13 tornadoes reported in the U.S. in March, of which 11 were confirmed.

-March 24–25
+March 24–25 (United States)

 Early on March 24, the SPC outlined an Enhanced risk for severe weather across portions of southwestern Missouri, northwestern Arkansas, and northeastern Oklahoma, where conditions were expected to become favorable for strong supercells.
 That afternoon, a waterspout over Bull Shoals Lake moved ashore as an EF0 tornado but caused no damage.
 Numerous reports of damaging winds and hail were relayed.
 On March 25, a more substantial severe weather risk evolved across southwestern Missouri, northwestern Arkansas, and northeastern Oklahoma, where the SPC outlined the year's first Moderate risk.
 At 22:21 UTC, a waterspout spawned over Keystone Lake and moved through Sand Springs, Oklahoma, causing EF2 damage in a mobile home park where one fatality and 30 injuries were observed.
 At 23:34 UTC, a second EF2 tornado developed and tracked through southwestern Oklahoma City, Oklahoma, before entering Moore.
-Several structures sustained substantial damage, and several cars were flipped and overturned on Interstate 35.
+Several structures sustained substantial damage, and several cars were flipped and overturned on I-35.
 Several other weak tornadoes touched down in adjacent states as well.

 April

-There were 185 tornadoes reported in the U.S. in April, of which 171 were confirmed.